 Concerning Boks’ tenure with LA Animal Services, Los Angeles Mayor Villaraigosa said, “Under Ed Boks’ leadership this City revamped the way we treat and care for our pets and animals.
 The ‘no kill’ policy became a central component of our animal services strategy.
 Pet adoptions are up, shelters expanded at a rapid rate, and ‘spay and neuter’ has become more than just a call to action; it is the law in Los Angeles.
 We look forward to building on his legacy and continuing to make [Los Angeles] the gold standard for pet protection.”

 After leaving LA Animal Services, Boks worked as a consultant assisting a variety of organizations and municipal governments.
 While consulting he was recruited to the executive director position with the Yavapai Humane Society in Prescott, AZ.
-During a six year tenure with YHS, Boks achieved the fastest and longest sustained decline in killing of any organization to date.
+During his tenure with YHS, Boks achieved the fastest and longest sustained decline in killing of any organization to date.
 Within two years a 93% decline in killing was achieved, and a 97% live release rate was sustained for four consecutive years.
 Boks’ tenure at YHS proved his no-kill methodologies.

 YHS was the only brick and mortar shelter for seventy miles in any direction, making it the perfect test case for Boks’ no-kill ethic; and it worked.
 YHS President Jerry Kipp said, “Ed Boks’ vision brought YHS to a place of leadership in the animal welfare industry, and inspired our organization to create an extremely safe community for animals in need.
-We remain grateful for the numerous contributions Ed made toward YHS’s lifesaving work and we will continue to build on the solid foundation created during his six-year tenure.
+We remain grateful for the numerous contributions Ed made toward YHS’s lifesaving work and we will continue to build on the solid foundation created during his tenure.
 We remain committed to his No Kill Ethic, which is at the heart of all we do at our organization.” – Jerry Kipp, President of the Board of Directors, Yavapai Humane Society

 Boks is a former Director of the National Animal Control Association (NACA).
 Boks served as the Chief Animal Control and Anti-Cruelty Enforcement Agent in Maricopa County, New York City and Los Angeles.